TheLab-ms/website-makers/pages/legal/Bylaws.md

 #### 7.7.4 Board Budget

-The board of directors is empowered to spend money from the general fund for any items necessary to maintain the day to day operation of the hackerspace, or to reimburse members for their purchases of these items, up to a limit of $1000 per year.
+The board of directors is empowered to spend money from the general fund for any items necessary to maintain the day to day operation of the organization, or to reimburse members for their purchases of these items, up to a limit of 80% of funds available beyond budgeted operational commitments per year.
 Reimbursements will be considered upon delivery of the items purchased and the receipt.
-The decision to spend or reimburse under this amendment must be unanimous.
-Each expense or reimbursement under this amendment must be reported to the general membership at the next regular meeting and sent to the members via email.
+The decision to spend or reimburse under this amendment must be approved by a vote of the board.
+Each expense or reimbursement under this amendment must be reported to the general membership at the next regular meeting and posted electronically for review.

 #### 7.7.5 Loans

-[TheLAB.MS](https://thelab.ms) empowers its Board of Directors to negotiate loans in good faith when it has the support of the membership.
+[TheLab.ms](https://thelab.ms) empowers its Board of Directors to negotiate loans in good faith when it has the support of the membership.
-The President of [TheLAB.MS](https://thelab.ms) shall sign any and all financial agreements on behalf of [TheLAB.MS](https://thelab.ms).
+The President of [TheLab.ms](https://thelab.ms) shall sign any and all financial agreements on behalf of [TheLab.ms](https://thelab.ms).

 #### 7.7.6 Committees